When You Need an EIN

 You need an EIN if you:

-- Formed an LLC, corporation, or partnership in the US — every business entity needs its own EIN
+- Formed a corporation or partnership in the US — these business entities must have their own EIN

 - Plan to open a US business bank account — banks require an EIN to open a business account